SuperOfficeDocs/superoffice-docs/release-notes/10.2/index.md

 ## Details of new features

-* 10.2.1: Task menu list, Custom tasks, Preferences, Batch management, Document preview with meta data
+* 10.2.1: Task menu list, Custom tasks, Preferences, Batch management, Document preview with meta data.
+* 10.2.2: Marketing Email domain validation, From name in mailing, CRMScript on custom tasks in Mobile CRM.

 <!-- Referenced links -->